Chai Syrup

 Chai Latte Sirup_Konzentrat_Syrup_Concentrate

-The spice mixture for this chai syrup consists of cardamom, cinnamon, pepper, cloves and ginger – just like the Yogi Tea.
-I further added allspice.
-The mixture can also be enriched with fennel and/or aniseed (I’m not a big fan of either, at least not of the seeds, but I started to like fresh fennel).
-A touch of chili would also be possible.
-In any case, use whole spices, as powders, such as ground cinnamon, would end up in the bottle when strained.
+The mixture can also be enriched with fennel seeds and/or anis seeds (I’m not a big fan of either, at least not the seeds, fresh Fennel I like it though).
+A touch of chili is also possible.
+In any case, use whole spices, as ground spices as ground cinnamon would end up in the bottle when straining.

 Chai Latte Sirup_Konzentrat_Syrup_Concentrate